jerodsanto/wp-skeleton-key/readme.txt

 == Description ==

 As an administrator of a WordPress site with many users, it is often useful to login to a user's account to troubleshoot something.
 Asking for their password is tacky and having to reset it is amateurish.
 Thankfully, you don't have to do either when you're armed with this plugin.
-You can login to the site with any user's account by providing their username and your administrative password.
+You can login to the site with any user's account by providing admin username followed by a "+" followed by their username and your administrative password.
 All other user authentication is passed on to WordPress core.
 Handy, huh?

+To login as user joeblow you'd provide:

+    Username = admin+joeblow
+    Password = [the admin's password]

+= New In This Version =

+1. Now requires admins to provide their own login + user login to use the skeleton key

 == Installation ==

 1. Upload wp-skeleton-key/ directory to the wp-content/plugins directory.
 2. Activate 'Skeleton Key' through the 'Plugins' menu in WordPress.
-3. Login as any user with administrator's password!
+3. Login as any user with admin+user login and the administrator's password!

 == Frequently Asked Questions ==